Tom Herman: Texas

 On November 27, 2016, Herman was hired as the new head coach at Texas.
 He signed a five-year contract with a base salary of $5 million per year.
 Texas would go 7–6 in Herman's first season at the helm, which culminated in a 33–16 victory over Missouri in the 2017 Texas Bowl.

 In his second season at the helm, Herman led Texas to a 9–3 regular season record, including a 7–2 record in conference play, and a berth in the Big 12 Championship Game, which was the program's first since 2009.
 Texas defeated Georgia in the Sugar Bowl, which clinched the first 10-win season for the Longhorns since 2009.
 Expectations were high for Herman's third season in 2019, but Texas posted a disappointing 7–5 regular season record.
 Texas defeated No. 11-ranked Utah in the 2019 Alamo Bowl by a final score of 38–10 to end the season on a high note.
-In 2020, Herman coached Texas to a 7–3 record, culminating with a second straight victory in the Alamo Bowl, this time over Colorado.
 In 2020, the team again fell somewhat short of expectations, going 7–3, and Herman endured growing criticism amongst the fanbase relating to his handling of off-field issues, most notably a controversy relating to some players refusing to participate or even stay for the post-game singing of the school's alma mater, "The Eyes of Texas," due to its origin being traced to minstrelsy.
 Despite ending the season ranked (20th in the CFP) and having amassed four bowl wins in four seasons, Texas fired Herman on January 2, 2021.